How to Teach Homeschool Science Without Textbooks

 Now, if you have your other subjects planned for the school year, you can try to schedule some of your science standards to coincide with them.
 Here is an example of what that may look like on your lesson plans:

 - history: read and discuss Alexander Graham Bell

-- writing: write a brief summary on Christian Doppler
+- writing: write a brief summary of Christian Doppler

 - cursive: write out a quote about sound

-- music: use an instrument to demonstrate a high pitch and low pitch
+- music: use an instrument to demonstrate high-pitch and low pitch

 - art: create a drawing representing a sound wave